 The result is a revised project featuring a vibrant, pedestrian-oriented retail development – one that includes a significantly revised site plan for the IKEA store alongside an open-air plaza, indoor/outdoor restaurants, and other specialized retailers.
 We are excited to share the revised project with you here.

 IKEA would bring significant economic and community benefits to the Tri-Valley.
 In particular, the economic value of having a store in town is substantial, especially in tax revenue and job creation.
 IKEA stores are one-of-a-kind, with a restaurant and supervised children’s play area.
 That is why the majority of our customers stay for 2-3 hours per visit.
 Additionally, we have a track record of being a strong corporate citizen and active partner in the community.
-Below are some highlights of having an IKEA store in Dublin:

 Property and sales tax revenues to the City’s general fund and the Dublin Unified School District would be substantial from the proposed IKEA retail project.
 The new revenue can be used for adding new law enforcement officers, firefighters, public infrastructure, or any other services the City deems appropriate.
 Below are some preliminary estimates on the project’s economic impact on the local community: